 Men find thinner women attractive because they associate their body shape with youth, fertility and a lower risk of disease, according to a new study by the University of Aberdeen.
 Participants were shown images of women with different levels of body fatness and asked to order them by attractiveness

-Professor John Speakman, who co-ordinated the study, said that in evolutionary terms fitness was made up of two things: survival and the ability to reproduce.
+Professor John Speakman, who co-ordinated the study, said that in evolutionary terms fitness was made up of two things: survival and the ability to reproduce.'What we wanted to investigate was the idea that when we look at someone and think they are physically attractive,' he said

 'Are we actually making that assessment based on a hard-wired evolutionary understanding of their potential for future survival and reproductive ability?' he said.